 Remember: Dogs Self-Select in the Wild

-Dogs in the wild take down their kill and eat the meat and bones, stomach contents etc. They eat them one at a time, though – not all mixed together.
+Dogs in the wild take down their kill and eat the meat and bones, stomach contents etc. But they eat each one at a time, not all mixed together.

-Dogs eat individual foods separately in the wild.
-If wild dogs raid a nest they get the eggs and the shells – and we’ve all seen our dogs selecting grasses and sometimes other fresh green plants when they need this particular ingredient.
+This is because dogs eat individual foods separately in the wild.
+If wild dogs raid a nest they get the eggs and the shells.
+Later, they might eat some fresh grass or wild plants.
+You’ve likely seen your own dog selecting one type of wild food over another.
+They need a particular ingredient.

 We’ve all seen dogs drink from muddy puddles or paw up lovely earth to chew.